 In the event that the vehicle does not stall if the line between the intake manifold and PCV valve is disconnected, the vehicle will have a large vacuum leak that will cause the vehicle to run lean at idle.
-This will illuminate the MIL after two consecutive driving cycles and will store one or more of the following codes: Lack of O2 sensor switches, Bank 1 (P2195), Fuel System Lean, Bank 1 (P0171).
+This will illuminate the MIL after two consecutive driving cycles and will store one or more of the following codes: Lack of O2 sensor switches, Bank 1 (P2195), Fuel System Lean, Bank 1 (P0171) and MAP/Baro sensor intermittent (P0109).